On the Computational Complexity of Model Checking for Dynamic Epistemic Logic with S5 Models: Results for semi-private announcements

 \section{Results for semi-private announcements}

 Next, we consider the model checking problem for DEL when restricted to updates that are semi-private announcements.
-In fact, \PSPACE{}-hardness for the setting with semi-private announcements (rather than allowing arbitrary event models) already follows from a recent \PSPACE{}-hardness proof for a restricted variant of the model checking problem \cite[Theorem~4]{VandePol15}.
-In this \PSPACE{}-hardness result, the number of agents is unbounded, i.e., the number of agents is part of the problem input.
-We show that the problem is already \PSPACE{}-hard when the number of agents is bounded by a constant~$k \geq 2$.
+In fact, \PSPACE{}-hardness for the setting with semi-private announcements (rather than allowing arbitrary event models) already follows from a recent \PSPACE{}-hardness proof for a restricted variant of the model checking problem---{ see~\cite[Theorem~4]{VandePol15} and~\cite[Theorem~1]{VandePolVanRooijSzymanik18}.} In that \PSPACE{}-hardness result, the number of agents is unbounded, i.e., the number of agents is part of the problem input.
+We show that the problem is already \PSPACE{}-hard when the number of agents is bounded by any constant~$k \geq 2$.

+{ The result of Theorem~\ref{thm:semi-private-pspace-hardness} shows that the inherent hardness of the model checking problem for DEL---which we saw in Theorem~\ref{thm:pspace-hardness} is already present in a very restricted setting---is even present when we restrict event models to be of a very specific shape (i.e., semi-private announcements). }